catfullofghosts/open_spectre/Spectron Resources/readme.md

 ## Reference videos

-These videos show the EMS Spectre Unit at MESS in 2023.
+These videos are recordings from the EMS Spectre unit at MESS (Melbourne) in 2023.
+They are used to help me get a vibe for some of the basic parameters of the synth like the size of the counterson the screen, the basic appearance of the shapes ect...

 [![EMS Spectre Unit at MESS in 2023 — video 1](https://img.youtube.com/vi/wTyMQyw7IsY/hqdefault.jpg)](https://youtu.be/wTyMQyw7IsY)